RudderStack Python SDK Reference

 errorAPIError type.

 eventsList of events that failed while being sent to the RudderStack data plane (backend).
 It is the raw events data which gets buffered in the SDK.
-Also, each event contains all the fields you have sent.
+Also, each event contains all the fields included in it.

 StatusCode